 Due to limitations of other power transmission system such as electrical, electromechanical and pneumatic etc. hydraulic power transmission is preferred.
 Large forces can be transmitted to long distances with high pressure stability and quick response.
-There are multiple application possibilities which is suitable for use where large forces with infinitely variable speeds are to be applied in given directions.
+There are multiple application possibilities which are suitable for use where large forces with infinitely variable speeds are to be applied in given directions.
 Hydraulic equipments give smooth operation for longer period with very less maintenance cost.
 Normally oil contamination control and leakage control may give long life to hydraulic components.
 Other advantages of hydraulic system are:

 - 1. Highly compact Power to weight ratio is very high.
 A hydraulic motor weighs about 1/7 th of an electric motor of same power - 2.
 Precise control depending on different requirements we can get exact speed, force and position of user, - 3.
-Over load protection in case there is over load in pipe line or by the user, there is provision of relief valve set at a certain maximum pressure to take care of it, - 4.
-Suspension of load for long period by providing a pilot operated non-return valve in pipeline, load may be suspended for a longer period, - 5.
+In built Over load protection in case there is over load(pressure) in pipe line or by the user, there is provision of relief valve set at a certain maximum pressure to take care of it, - 4.
+Suspension of load for long period by providing a load holding devices for example pilot operated non-return valve in pipeline, load may be suspended for a longer period, - 5.
 Flexibility in design- As per needs of production, scheme of hydraulic circuit may be changed easily only with addition of a few components, - 6.
-Easy maintenance its maintenance is easy.
-Only oil contamination control will fulfill major portion of maintenance work.
-For this monitoring of set parameters and inspections of pipe lines, religiously is necessary

-- 7. Variable Speed Controls: We can get infinitely variable speeds and positions as per need of users. - 8.
-Stalling of loads:- The loads can be stalled to zero speed without any damage to the equipments
+Easy maintenance Its maintenance is easy.
+Only oil contamination control, following some standard practices and keeping the system cool, will fulfill major portion of maintenance work.
+For these purposes monitoring of set parameters and inspections of pipe lines, religiously is necessary - 7.
+Variable Speed Controls: We can get infinitely variable speeds and positions as per need of users. - 8.
+Stalling of loads: The loads can be stalled to zero speed without any damage to the equipments - 9.
+Heat is automatically carried away by the fluid - 10.
+Minimum wear rates because components are lubricated by operating medium - 11.
+Energy storage through accumulator, ideal for power failure requirements i) Compressibility of hydraulic fluid needs to be considered.
+In the case of a fluid containing no air bubbles the volume reduces by 0.7% when the pressure is increased by 100 bar.
+Up to 150 bar the compressibility can be neglected but beyond that, especially when delivery rates are high, it can have an adverse effect on the functioning of the system.
+If there is any air trapped in the fluid it is more compressible and can give rise to disturbances such as noise, vibration and jerky motions at pressures as low as 50 bar.